Social Security and Unemployment Benefits Relating to Coronavirus

-As we continue into the fall with many still facing hardship as a result of the ongoing coronavirus pandemic, here is a list of the unemployment benefits related to coronavirus that are available to workers.
-These benefits are for those who lost their jobs, lost hours on their job, or are infected with coronavirus or are essential to family members who have this virus.
+As we continue into the fall with many families still facing financial hardship as a result of the ongoing pandemic, here is a list of unemployment benefits related to coronavirus that are available to workers.
+These benefits are for those who have lost their jobs, those who have lost hours on their job, or those who are infected with coronavirus or are essential to family members who have contracted the virus.

 The first major unemployment relief allocation was a $600 weekly check starting in April of 2020 for many laid off work.
 Individual states may have added to this unemployment benefit.
 Here is the information on this allocation of the federal CARES ACT (Coronavirus Aid, Relief and Economic Security Act) passed in late March 2020.
 More than 31,000,000 people in the U.S. received this aid which came to an end on July 31st, 2020.
 More benefits were offered by state unemployment offices and here is more information on state benefits or PEUC: https://www.justia.com/covid-19/50-state-covid-19-resources/coronavirus-and-unemployment-benefits-50-state-resources/.